 Visiting St. Luke's

-Our worship creates a space for a transcendent experience in which we can experience God’s transforming, comforting, and challenging message of love.
+Our worship creates space for a transcendent experience where we can experience God’s transforming, comforting, and challenging message of love.

 Centered around the celebration of the Holy Eucharist ("Communion"), our worship services ("liturgies") are a time for gathering as God's beloved community.
 We hear Scripture, offer prayers for ourselves and our world, confess the ways we have collectively and individually distanced ourselves from God, and join our voices in song.
 Information and guidelines about the Sacraments of the Church can be found at this page.